 Our club was founded in 1987 by Andy Allwood at Darwen Leisure Centre.
 It's now known as “Tower Shukokai” to reflect its long association with the area.
 Training is regular every week, and we also attend courses and tournaments around the country and abroad.

-He has also had many years in the security business where he has acquired a good working knowledge of practical self-defence techniques.
+He has also had many years in the security business where he has acquired a thorough knowledge of practical self-defence techniques.

-Martial Arts career began in 1974 although he arguably was born to fight - his father was a professional boxer.
+Martyn Skipper’s formal Martial Arts career began in 1974, although he arguably was born to fight - his father was a professional boxer.
 His experience encompasses many systems including Judo, Shotokan and Ju Jutsu.

-The Style (Shukokai): The style of Shukokai (“Way for all”) is noted for its powerful punches.
+The style of Shukokai (“Way for All”) is noted for its powerful punches.
 A derivative of Shito-Ryu, it was developed by Chojiro Tani and Shigeru Kimura who first brought it to the UK.
-Shukokai is one of the three most practiced styles in this country and the first to introduce the use of impact pads as an aid to training.
+Shukokai is one of the three most-practiced styles in this country and the first to introduce the use of impact pads as an aid to training.

-Insurance: You will be covered by the club’s insurance as soon as you start training, but after four weeks you will be expected to apply for a licence.
+You will be covered by the club’s insurance as soon as you start training, but after four weeks you will be expected to apply for a licence.
 This is renewable annually and will give the holder member-to-member cover.
-It will also carry membership of the Amateur Martial Associations, the largest multi-style martial arts association in the UK, The English Karate Council (EKC), the World Union of Karatedo Federations (WUKF) and the World United Karate Organisation (WUKO-AD).
+It will also carry membership of the Amateur Martial Association, the largest multi-style martial arts association in the UK; and the World Union of Karatedo Federations (WUKF).

 It is our sincere belief that the examination ("shinza") for a belt grade ("kyu" or "dan") should be a fair test of ability and mental resolve.
 Gradings are held regularly (and for some junior members continuous assessment promotions are made).
 Unlike at some clubs, you are not guaranteed to pass an examination, but are encouraged to attempt a grading, as if you fail, you may retake for free, so can only gain from the experience.

-Click on the logo below to download our NEW 2016 brochure as a PDF document.
+Click on the logo below to download our brochure as a PDF document.